Kansas woman finds, meets her father for the first time at 35 years old

 “My heart is racing,” McGuire said while swaying back and forth nervously.
 “I’ve been wanting to find him for a long time.”

-When McGuire learned at a young age that the man she thought was her biological father wasn’t, she set out to find her real dad.
+When McGuire learned at a young age that the man she thought was her biological father wasn’t, she set out to find her biological dad.

 After not knowing for nearly 20 years, an Ancestry DNA kit pointed her to Baltimore, Maryland, last month.